weixk2015/DeepSFM/README.md

  of the pose subnet is similar to depth subnet.

 ```
+# Train the pose subnet.
+# [-std_tr, std_tr] and [-std_rot, std_rot] are the sampling range of pose cost volume
 python pose_train.py ./dataset/train/ --std_tr 0.27 --std_rot 0.12 --nlabel 10 --pose_init demon --depth_init demon
 ```
+- nlabel: the bin num along each direction for sampling

 - pose_init: the prefix of pose txt file.
 The network will use **"%s_poses.txt" % args.pose_init**
 as the initial pose file.
 If not set, **poses.txt** will be adopted.